-- 3.3.2.1 Intermediate survey of the hull and its equipment shall include the items listed under the annual survey and, additionally: - .1 Examination of cargo holds (as deemed necessary by the Surveyor), inner bottom, bulkheads, plating, decks, tween decks, pipelines and cable ducts passing through holds, openings and accesses in watertight bulkheads, for all ships over 10 years of age. - .2 Examination of machinery spaces and funnels and their closing arrangements. - .3 Examination of fastening arrangements of bottom and side valves. - .4 Inspection of ballast tanks for ships between 5 and 10 years built:
+3.3.2.1 Intermediate survey of the hull and its equipment shall include the items listed under the annual survey and, additionally:

+- .1 Examination of cargo holds (as deemed necessary by the Surveyor), inner bottom, bulkheads, plating, decks, tweendecks, pipelines and cable ducts passing through holds, openings and accesses in watertight bulkheads, for all ships over 10 years of age. - .2 Examination of machinery spaces and funnels and their closing arrangements. - .3 Examination of fastening arrangements of bottom and side valves. - .4 Inspection of ballast tanks for ships between 5 and 10 years built:

-An overall survey of representatives' water ballast thanks selected by surveyor, the selection should be included fore and after peak tanks.
+Tanks that is peculiar to the ship's type, as indicated by the Surveyor.
 If no hull damage is observed, the inspection may include only a revision of the protective coating, provided it is in a good condition.